Your 7 Fixed Ops Profit Areas

 Service revenue expert lists the seven components you can inspect today to ensure your fixed ops team is fighting for 100% absorption and maximizing sales opportunities.

 Parts discounts are a common and easily redressed source of lost revenue for dealership service departments.
 Photo by pixel2013 via Pixabay

 Focusing on everything will result in nothing.
-It’s impossible to fix all the problems in your department at once.
-That’s why you break it down into smaller tasks that you can develop a repair path to correct the conditions, one at a time.
+It’s impossible to fix all the problems in your service department at once.
+Better to break this complex enterprise into smaller tasks you can knock off one at a time.

-To that end, let’s dig into seven dealerships profit areas you can maximize in a relatively short period of time.
+To that end, let’s dig into seven dealership profit areas you can maximize in short order.

 1. Repair order count: You can’t increase profits unless you can increase the number of customers coming in.
 You need to fill your pipeline with customers who are willing to have service and repairs performed at your dealership.

 This is where professional advisors and training for performance starts.
 Bringing people into your service drive and then not meeting their needs and expectations is a recipe for fixed ops disaster.
 At minimum, you need a phone sales process, a service drive sales process, a scheduling process, and a delivery process.